Beginner-Exploring-Linux

 Option 2: Step 7 - CLI/GUI Environment

 Now you will be in a CLI Environment or GUI.
-Move onto the next section Distributions.
+Move onto the next section of the install by selecting the distribution of Linux you installed.

 ---